-The career connections concept will serve postsecondary, secondary and the community and is highly connected to Minnesota's CareerForce and other employment and career services partners.
+The career connections concept will serve postsecondary, secondary and the community and is highly connected to Minnesota's WorkForce Development, DEED and other employment and career services partners.
 This is a large collaborative step for the consortium and the region.
 This program is building specific business partners in each of the consortium high demand, high wage, high skill fields of study, including Healthcare, Information Technology, Advanced Manufacturing, Business, Transportation and Construction Trades and Agriculture.
-Business partners will provide for work-based learning opportunities and also specific support for program in return for priority hiring opportunities for interns and full-time employees upon the student's completion of their diploma, degree or certificate.
+Business partners will provide for work-based learning opportunities and specific support for program in return for priority hiring opportunities for interns and full-time employees upon the student's completion of their diploma, degree or certificate.
+The new college career navigator position will interface with these partners and the secondary career specialists.